 With investor stories promising rapid gains, I explain how you should compare them with regulatory requirements so you can spot compliance gaps, assess legal risk, and set realistic expectations for your portfolio.
+The impact of investor narratives can be profound in influencing market dynamics.

 The Psychology of Investor Narratives